From the author:

 For example, the Bundeswehr, the precision tool manufacturer Leitz, kfzdienst24.de, TCG UNITECH, ROFA-Lehmer, the Tyrol Chamber of Commerce, TARGO BANK, the forwarding agent FWNEUKIRCH believe that they can position themselves excellently with “careers with a future” and communicate clearly to potential applicants. what she expects.

-The software manufacturer SAP is also focusing on the future: "Your future starts now." - when does the future start otherwise, one would like to ask.
+The software manufacturer SAP also looks to the future: "Your future starts now." - when does the future start otherwise, one would like to ask.

 The perfect claim brings the EPP to the point